-We’ve witness a torrent of nature- and man-made news in 2011.
+We’ve witnessed a torrent of nature- and man-made news in 2011.
 And if I were a betting man, the range and impact of the events to come will make news even more essential to all of us.
 But reading all this news started to bother me, not only because of what was happening in the world, but because the experience of consuming news sucks.
 For the past new months, I’ve been thinking about this problem (unconnected to Cheezburger).

 As my friend Dan Sinker said: “We’re still delivering the news in the same way since the Civil War.”
 He’s right.
 The pace of news may have gotten almost real-time (radio, TV, social media), but we still consume the same basic product.